12 Top-Rated Weekend Getaways from Portland

 Four designated areas define the park, including the Sunrise region, at an elevation of 6,400 feet.
 From this elevated position, Sunrise offers up-close perspectives of Rainier's northeast glaciers.
 Popular hiking trails from this area of the park include the easy Tipsoo Lake Trail and the more challenging Burrough Mountain Trail.

 The Paradise area of Mount Rainier is also aptly named, and this stunning area contains mountain meadows, streaming waterfalls, and increasingly dramatic views of the mountain.
 The Skyline Trail, which traverses the Paradise area of the park, is an absolute must-do as one of Washington's best hiking trails.

 Longmire, on the southwest side of the park, offers historical information and hiking trails.
 This area of the park also lends proximity to neighboring towns that cater to weekend visits.
 In nearby Ashford, the Nisqually Lodge provides a rustic appeal in modern accommodations and easy access to the park's Nisqually Entrance.

 The "quiet corner of the park," Mowich Lake, is accessible via a dirt road on the park's west side.
 The lake lends access to stunning areas like Spray Park and Tolmie Peak.
 Wherever you visit in the national park, one of the most defining aspects of any visit is the awe invoked every time Mountain Rainier comes into view.

 Official site: https://www.nps.gov/mora/index.htm

-8. Crater Lake National Park
+12. Crater Lake National Park

-Crater Lake's appeal goes well beyond the summer season though, and the winter is a particularly scenic time to visit, when the Rim Drive is left unplowed and opened for cross-country and snowshoe traverses.
+Crater Lake's appeal goes well beyond the summer season, though, and the winter is a particularly scenic time to visit.
+The Rim Drive is left unplowed and opened for cross-country and snowshoe traverses.